Happy New Year!

 How do you choose a theme word of the year?

-It can seem daunting to choose a theme word of the year that best summarizes what you aspire to be, do and accomplish in a year.
-What is one word that captures the overall mood or sentiment you hope to embrace in 2025?
+Choosing a Word of the Year can feel daunting, especially when you’re trying to find a single theme word that truly reflects what you hope to be, do, and accomplish in the year ahead.
+What one word best captures the overall mood, mindset, or energy you want to embrace in 2026?

 Now that you’ve chosen your theme word, what’s next?